scality/Zenko/docs/docsource/reference/command_reference/s3_commands/cp.rst

     * ``id`` - The account's canonical ID

-  For more information on S3 Connector access control, see `Access Control
+  For more information on Zenko access control, see `Access Control
   <http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingAuthAccess.html>`__

 ``--website-redirect`` (string)

 If the bucket is configured as a website, redirects requests for this object to another object in the same bucket or to an external URL.
-S3 Connector stores the value of this header in the object metadata.
+Zenko stores the value of this header in the object metadata.

 ``--content-type`` (string)